cortex-lab/phy/docs/performance.md

 Phy automatically uses the three `_phy_spikes_subset.*.npy` files produced beside `params.py`.
 This pre-extracts up to 500 spikes per original template on the relevant channels, sampled from 20 representative raw-data chunks.
+The Waveform View then draws its current per-cluster sample from this saved pool instead of reading those waveforms from the raw binary.

 Despite the command's historical description, this feature does not materialize every spike waveform in the recording, and there is currently no